Cristina Ferrare

-Cynthia Cristina Ferrare (born 1950) is an American former fashion model, actress, author and talk-show host.
-She had lead roles in several films in the late-1960s and early-1970s, including the comedy The Impossible Years and the Western film J. W. Coop (both 1968), as well as portraying the titular character in Juan López Moctezuma's horror film Mary, Mary, Bloody Mary (1972).
+Cynthia Cristina Ferrare (born 1950) is an American fashion model, actress, author and talk-show host.
+She had lead roles in several films in the late-1960s and early-1970s, including the 1968 comedy The Impossible Years and the 1972 Western film J. W. Coop, as well as portraying the titular character in Juan López Moctezuma's horror film Mary, Mary, Bloody Mary (also 1972).

 In the 1980s, Ferrare transitioned from acting to hosting several television series, including The Home Show, Home & Family, and Big Bowl of Love on the Oprah Winfrey Network.
 She has also authored several non-fiction cooking and self-help books.

 Early life

 Ferrare was born in 1950 in Cleveland, Ohio, the daughter of Renata and Tavio Ferrare, a butcher.
 Her family is of Italian descent.
 She was 14 years old when her family moved to Los Angeles, California, where her beauty landed her a contract with Nina Blanchard's modeling agency.
 When she was 16, she signed with 20th Century Fox film studios.